Rockmelon

 Do not

-• reuse knives, chopping boards and other kitchen equipment after cutting rockmelon until they have been throughly cleaned and sanitised.
+- Reuse knives, chopping boards and other kitchen equipment after cutting rockmelon until they have been thoroughly cleaned and sanitised.

 Check

-• If there are any noticeable signs of decay, bruising or damage (e.g. cracked skin), the rockmelon should be thrown away due to the increased risk of cross-contamination.
+- throw the rockmelon away if there are any signs of decay, bruising or damage (e.g. cracked skin) to avoid risk of cross-contamination.

 Clean

-• equipment and containers should be able to be cleaned, sanitised and maintained to avoid the risks of cross contamination
+- Use equipment and containers that can be cleaned, sanitised and maintained to avoid cross-contamination risks.

-• cutting knives and utensils should be kept in a good condition.
+- Keep cutting knives and utensils in a good condition.

 Storage and display

-• areas used for storing or preparing rockmelon should be designed, constructed and maintained in a way to avoid the risk of cross contamination
+- Design, construct and maintain areas used for storing or preparing rockmelon in a way to avoid cross-contamination risks.

 Cutting or slicing rockmelon

-When cutting rockmelon, it is important to remember that bacteria can be transferred to the flesh and cross contamination of surfaces and other food can occur.
+When cutting rockmelon, it is important to remember that bacteria can be transferred to the flesh and cross-contaminate surfaces and other food.

-• keep pre-cut rockmelon at 5°C or below to reduce the rate at which the bacteria grows
+- keep pre-cut rockmelon at 5°C or below to reduce the rate at which bacteria grow

-• cut melons may be displayed for a maximum of two hours without temperature control.
-They should be thrown away after two hours.
+- display cut melons for a maximum of 2 hours without temperature control.
+Throw away after 2 hours.

 Legal obligations for food retailers

-Safe food handling practices described below should be followed to ensure that employees who handle rockmelons minimise the food safety risks.
+Follow the below safe food handling practices so that employees who handle rockmelons, minimise the food safety risks:

-• employees suffering from a disease or illness are at risk of contaminating food, should not be permitted to handle food.
+- Do not permit employees suffering from disease or illness to handle food.

-• if there is a foodborne illness outbreak, records of, packaging and supplier (e.g. grower’s name and address, date harvested, lot identification), may help to isolate the source of contamination.
+- Keep records of packaging and suppliers (e.g. grower’s name and address, date harvested, lot identification) to help isolate the source of contamination if there is a foodborne illness outbreak.